syncfusion-content/javascript-docs/js/DigitalGauge/Getting-Started.md

 ## Add Location

-You can position the digital letters inside the canvas element using **location** property.
+You can position the digital letters inside the canvas element using [`position`](../api/ejdigitalgauge#members:items-position) property.

 {% highlight javascript %}